weweb-assets/ww-openstreetmap-leaflet/AI.md

 - Look for coordinates in a property called `data` in each marker object
 - Look for circle stroke color in a property called `color` in each circle object

+## ⚠️ CRITICAL: Variable Data Structure Requirements

+**THE MOST IMPORTANT ASPECT OF THIS COMPONENT:** Your variables MUST contain data formatted EXACTLY as shown in the examples below.
+This connection between field mappings and data structure is absolutely critical:

+1. The component uses field mappings (like `markerDataField: "['data']"`) to look for specific properties in your variable data
+2. Your variable data MUST include ALL properties that correspond to ALL field mappings
+3. The property names must EXACTLY match what is specified in the field mappings
+4. Missing properties or mismatched names will cause the component to silently fail with NO error messages

+The examples below show the EXACT format required for:

+- Marker variable data (required for all markers to display correctly)
+- Circle variable data (required for all circles to display correctly)

+**COPY THESE EXAMPLES EXACTLY** and only change the specific values (coordinates, colors, etc.) while keeping all property names and structure identical.

 ## Complete Implementation Example

 Below is a comprehensive example showing both component configuration and the matching data structure: